dunkelmee/vb_scout/README.md

 ### Auth System

 **Roles:**
+- `superadmin` — platform-wide access; manages teams and issues manager invite codes.
+Seeded on startup from `SUPERADMIN_EMAIL` / `SUPERADMIN_PASSWORD`.
-- `manager` — full write access to all team resources
+- `manager` — full write access to all resources within their team
 - `player` — read access to team data, write access to own RSVP only

+**Multi-team:** Users can belong to multiple teams via the `TeamMember` table.
+Each user has one default team; calling `POST /api/auth/switch-team` updates the default and re-issues tokens scoped to the new team.

 **Token storage:** httpOnly cookies (`Secure` in production, `SameSite=Lax`).
 No tokens are stored in `localStorage`.

-**Access token TTL:** 7 days. **Refresh token TTL:** 30 days.
+**Access token TTL:** 15 minutes. **Refresh token TTL:** 30 days.
+The short access token TTL means the refresh endpoint is called automatically by the client on expiry.

 **Password hashing:** bcrypt, cost factor 12.

-**Player invite flow:**
+**Invite code flow:**
-1. Manager calls `POST /api/auth/invite/:playerId` → receives a signed 7-day JWT invite token.
-2. Manager shares the invite URL with the player.
-3. Player calls `POST /api/auth/accept-invite` with the token, email, and chosen password → account is created and linked to the player record.
+1. Superadmin creates a manager invite code via `POST /api/invites` (role: `manager`).
+2. Manager registers at `POST /api/auth/register` using that code, providing a team name.
+A new team and default season are created.
+3. Manager creates player invite codes via `POST /api/invites` (role: `player`), optionally binding each to a player profile and email address.
+4. Players register at `POST /api/auth/register` using their code.
+If the code was linked to a player profile, the new user account is automatically connected to that profile.
+5. An existing logged-in user can join a second team by calling `POST /api/auth/teams/join` with a valid invite code.

+**Invite code details:**
+- Codes are randomly generated, stored bcrypt-hashed, and expire after 7 days.
+- If `boundEmail` is set, only that email address may use the code.
+- `maxUses` defaults to 1; superadmins can set higher values for open-registration codes.
+- If a `RESEND_API_KEY` is configured, an invite email is sent automatically when `boundEmail` is provided.

 ---